transloadit/uppy/website/src/docs/contributing.md

 `npm run test:unit`

-For acceptance (or end to end) tests, we use [Webdriverio](http://webdriver.io).
-For it to run locally, you need to install selenium standalone server, just follow [the guide](http://webdriver.io/guide.html) to do so.
-You can also install Selenium Standalone server from NPM:
+For acceptance (or end-to-end) tests, we use [Webdriverio](http://webdriver.io).
+For it to run locally, you need to install a Selenium standalone server.
+Just follow [the guide](http://webdriver.io/guide.html) to do so.
+You can also install a Selenium standalone server from NPM:

 ```bash
 npm install selenium-standalone -g